 \subsection{DMRG}

-We study the model defined in Eq.(\ref{eq: spin-1 QLM Hamiltonian}) with the constrained three-site - optimizing three tensors per iteration - DMRG algorithm with explicitly implemented quantum loop constraints using the Matrix Product State (MPS) ansatz \cite{whiteDensitymatrixAlgorithmsQuantum1993a,whiteDensityMatrixFormulation1992a,chepigaDMRGInvestigationConstrained2019a,rommerClassAnsatzWave1997,schollwoeckDensitymatrixRenormalizationGroup2011b}.
-With all eigenstates consisting fully of local dimer configurations, the QLM degrees of freedom can be taken as the occupation of dimers on the rungs and legs instead of spins.
-We make use of this by taking as the local Hilbert space the occupation of dimers on a single rung with the preceding leg, with its dimension being equal to six - one without any dimers, two with two dimers on either the rung and leg, and three with single dimer occupations of the rung and leg.
+We study the model defined in Eq.(\ref{eq: spin-1 QLM Hamiltonian}) with the constrained three-site - optimizing three tensors per iteration - DMRG algorithm with explicitly implemented quantum loop constraints, and using a Matrix Product State (MPS) ansatz \cite{whiteDensitymatrixAlgorithmsQuantum1993a,whiteDensityMatrixFormulation1992a,chepigaDMRGInvestigationConstrained2019a,rommerClassAnsatzWave1997,schollwoeckDensitymatrixRenormalizationGroup2011b}.
+With all eigenstates fully consisting of local dimer configurations, the QLM degrees of freedom can be taken as the occupation of dimers on the rungs and legs instead of spins.
+We make use of this by considering the occupation of dimers on a single rung with the preceding leg as the local Hilbert space, with its dimension being equal to six - one state without any dimers, two with two dimers on either the rung and leg, and three with single dimer occupations of the rung and leg.
 For different dimer occupations, we associate quantum numbers to label their respective sectors in the Hilbert space in iterative processes of the algorithm, such as the construction of the left and right normalized blocks.
 These blocks are constructed iteratively and the fusion between these quantum numbers under the addition of new sites to these blocks are described by a set of fusion rules.
-Since there is a one-to-one correspondence assigned quantum labels, the tensor can be projected into a block-diagonal form, significantly reducing computational cost.
+Since there is a one-to-one correspondence between quantum labels, the tensor can be projected into a block-diagonal form, significantly reducing computational costs.
 In addition, the dimension of the Hilbert space scales $\approx 1.68^N$ instead of $3^N$ for spin-1 chains.
 Further details on the construction of the matrix product operator for the QLM Hamiltonian and technical aspects of the implementation of the constraints are provided in Appendix \ref{app: A}.